Lake Shira: Etymology

-Oзеро Шира, in the old transcription Lake Shiro, Korzukhin I.A. defines the meaning in Russian "iron lake", according to Butanaev comes from Syra Köl.
-According to the linguist Katanov Syra Köl, perhaps the general yellow color around the lake served as the basis for the name, Lake Shiro lies in a basin, surrounded by low treeless hills covered with sparse grassy vegetation, yellow soil shines through from under the grassy cover of the hills.
+Oзеро Шира, in the old transcription Lake Shiro, Korzukhin I.A. defines the meaning in Russian as "iron lake", according to Butanaev comes from Syra Köl.
+According to the linguist Katanov Syra Köl, perhaps the general yellow color around the lake served as the basis for the name.
+Lake Shiro lies in a basin, surrounded by low treeless hills covered with sparse grassy vegetation, yellow soil shines through from under the grassy cover of the hills.